KnightDanila/CMD/README.md

 It is training project of AI subject.

-Created by two students of DNU as lab work of AI(Artificial Intelligence) subject.
+Created by students of DNU as lab work of AI(Artificial Intelligence) subject.